 For the meatballs, I wanted them to be relatively simple with all of the appropriate spices and aromatics that would make the lamb sing without masking it–such as touches of cumin, allspice, garlic, and parsley.
 A bit of creme fraiche helped to enrich them and keep the texture light and delicate.

 With that out of the way, onto the sauce.
-I have always thought that lamb pairs wonderfully with fruit, so the idea of a pomegranate-centric barbecue sauce seemed… click to read more…
+I have always thought that lamb pairs wonderfully with fruit, so the… click to read more…

 I hate the short period that immediately follows the start of the New Year–fad dieting and half-hearted nods towards health-consciousness take over.
 It bothers me not so much out of pretentiousness, but more in that its what dominates the magazines, gym, and food scene for a month.
 The annual chant: “New year, new you!”…ugh